bowen0701/bowen0701.github.io/_posts/2015-08-03-rstudio-error.md

 layout: post
 comments: true
 title: "Loading R Packages Error on RStudio"
+excerpt: "RStudio's loading package bug and how to resolve it."
 date: 2015-08-03
+mathjax: true
 ---

 My R version is 3.2.1, on Macbook Air, but I cannot load some useful packages (including `forecast`, `TSA` and `mgcv` packages) on RStudio; attached is the error message: